sir-temi/pykuda/README.md

 `PyKudaResponse` serves as a tailored feedback mechanism provided by PyKuda.
 Its primary purpose is to enhance the interpretation of Kuda's responses and reliably confirm the success of a request.
 In cases where the request encounters issues, the `error` attribute is set to `True`, signaling that an error has occurred during the interaction.
 This nuanced approach ensures a more robust and dependable handling of API responses.
 It is imperative to systematically inspect the `error` attribute to ascertain the success of the method.

 **Example:**
-This illustrative example outlines a conventional approach to leverage PyKuda for verifying the success of a request.
+This illustrative example outlines a conventional approach to leveraging PyKuda for verifying a request's success.

 ```python
 import logging